psy0rz/meowton/README.md

 goals of the project:

-* Automaticly weigh a cat with high accuracy when its eating
+* Automaticly weigh a cat with high accuracy while its eating
 * Create graphs so you can see if your cat is getting heavier/lighter or becomes sick for example.
 * Distinguish between multiple cat by recognizing them by weight.